pabloguarda/isuelogit/README.md

 2. Install ipython kernel for jupyter: `pip install ipykernel`
 3. Add your virtual environment to Jupyter:  `python3 -m ipykernel install --user --name=venv-isuelogit`
 4. Open any of the notebooks include in folder `notebooks` and choose kernel `myvenv` to run it

+## Collaboration
+For any questions or interest of collaborating in this project, please contact pabloguarda@cmu.edu.